-On 10 August 2016, the Company entered into an employment agreement with Mr Sakalidis forhis services as an executive director effective 7 February 2016.
+On 10 August 2016, the Company entered into an employment agreement with Mr Sakalidis for his services as an executive director effective 7 February 2016.
 The key terms of the agreement are for Mr Sakalidis to work an average of 95 hours per month at an hourly rate of \$155 per hour performing the normal duties associated with an executive director of an ASX listed company.
-Mr Sakalidis is also entitled to participate in any short and long term incentive plans, and normal leave entitlements.
-Either party may give 2 months notice of their intention to terminate the agreement, or immediately if Mr Sakalidis commits any serious misconduct or if removed by shareholders.
+Mr Sakalidis is also entitled to participate in any short- and long-term incentive plans, and normal leave entitlements.
+Either party may give 2 months' notice of their intention to terminate the agreement, or immediately if Mr Sakalidis commits any serious misconduct or if removed by shareholders.
 On 11 April 2017, the Board agreed to amend the title held by Mr Sakalidis to Managing Director with no change to the terms of his contract.
 On 27 May 2019, the Company agreed to revise Mr Sakalidis' hourly rate to \$178.25 per hour.
 On 25 May 2021, the Company agreed to revise Mr Sakalidis' hourly rate to \$204.99 per hour.

-Mr Donovan is engaged by the Company as Company Secretary.
+Mr Donovan is engaged by the Company as a non-executive Director and Company Secretary.
 Mr Donovan is employed on an agreed annual fee with additional hours paid at market rates.
-Each party can terminate the agreement with 4 months notice.
+Each party can terminate the agreement with 4 months' notice.

-Mr Lim, Mr Sanderson and Mr Chan have entered into a director's contract where they are paid \$46,000 per annum.
-On 25 May 2021, the Company agreed to revise the annual payment to \$52,900 per annum.
+On May 2021, Mr Lim and Mr Chan have entered into a director's contract where they are paid \$52,900 per annum.